jonghall/ibmcloud-create-vpc/README.md

 ## IBMCLOUD-CREATE-VPC

-This Python code reads a yaml based topology configuration file and instantiates the specified VPC network based onthe YAML configuration on the IBM Cloud using the RIAS APII.
+This Python based program reads a yaml based topology configuration file and instantiates the specified VPC network and compute resources based on the YAML configuration specified using the RIAS REST API.
+This approach allows for templating and consistency between application tiers, subnets, zones, and regions avoiding the need to manually define resources via a portal or CLI and avoiding having to create your own provisioning scripts.

 ## Configuring your VPC topology
 The topology is configured using standard YAML format